brendanmaguire/getting-started-with-git/getting_started_with_git.markdown

 # Who am I?
 * Brendan Maguire
 * BEng. in Electronic & Computer Engineering
-* Risk Systems Engineer with [Renaissance Reinsurance](http://www.renre.com)
-* Have worked with various version control system over the past 8 years
+* Have worked with various version control system over the past 10 years

 ---
 # What is version control?